Is Facebook Dying? What Kids Are Using Instead

 - They’d rather use alternatives.
 Children view Instagram as a viable alternative that feels more relevant.
 There are many more teen users of Instagram, whereas most Facebook users are older than teens.

 - They enjoy the simpler messaging apps.
 Teens on Facebook don’t update their statuses often; rather, they use the social media app to send messages to friends.
 More and more, teens are coming to dislike the “real identity” Facebook requires.
 They’re moving on to apps that allow customizable usernames and are focused more on direct messaging.

-Life After Facebook, Where They’re Going – and Why
+Facebook is Dying: Where Users are Going – and Why

 If you’re wondering where your teen is spending his or her online time, particularly when it comes to socializing, it’s likely on one or more of the following.